 In this recipe, I just added the spinach with cheese but many times I add some nice chopped mushroom and that is beautiful too.

 - Salmon Fillet Look out for good wild-caught salmon, yes, it is pricier but it is so much better and nutrient-rich than the regular farmed salmon.
 It is also important that your salmon fillet is skinless.
 If the salmon is sold skin-on, ask the fishmongers to remove it for you.

 - Pastry If this is frozen it is important to take it out of the freezer on time to be at room temperature when working with it.

 - Egg wash It is an important one as it will make your salmon wellington look a real treat and a lot more attractive.
 Brushing will only take 30 seconds.

 - Spinach and creme cheese a combo made in heaven that cannot be replaced although I sometimes add chopped mushrooms too.
 These also help with keeping the salmon nice and moist.

 - Lemon Added as the last thing just before serving for a touch of tanginess, freshness, and much needed with any protein, seafood, in particular, acidity.

 - Seasonings.
 A combination of salt, pepper, nutmeg, garlic, to give the dish the ultimate to die for flavours.
 Thyme is also nice to add if you like.
 Do not forget the nutmeg!
 This makes a true difference.

 🔪 How to make salmon Wellington

 - First, sauté the onion with butter or oil or ghee, and garlic in a pan or in a skillet.
 Then add the cream cheese, spinach, and grated Parmesan.

 - Roll and cut the thawed puff pastry which should be at room temperature to avoid pastry to crack/break.

 - Place the lightly seasoned salmon onto the puff pastry, add the spinach mixture on top, and fold the puff pastry over the salmon.

-- Transfer the salmon in the prepared (lined with parchment paper) oven tray, give it a good egg wash a sprinkle of sesame seeds and bake approximately 30-40 minutes.
+- Transfer the salmon to the prepared (lined with parchment paper) oven tray, give it a good egg wash a sprinkle of sesame seeds and bake for approximately 30-40 minutes.